tatdig/TDCoin-lightning/doc/MAKING-RELEASES.md

 ### Post-release

-1. Add a new '[Unreleased]' section to the CHANGELOG.md with empty headers.
-2. Look through PRs which were delayed for release and merge them.
+1. Look through PRs which were delayed for release and merge them.
-3. Close out the Milestone for the now-shipped release.
+2. Close out the Milestone for the now-shipped release.
-4. Update this file with any missing or changed instructions.
+3. Update this file with any missing or changed instructions.